TickTeam/guide-tt/android_app/3_how_to_set_location_reminder.md

 2.Enter the address and choose to be reminded either upon arrival or leaving.

-To ensure proper work of location reminder, you should make sure that Location Services are enabled in your phone.
+To ensure proper work of location reminder, you should make sure that Location Services is enabled in your phone.